 Everyone remembers Portugal's shocking upset of France in the 2016 Euro finals but few remember Portugal were almost knocked out in the group stages.
 Going into the third and final game of the group stages, Portugal were on two points and no goals from Cristiano Ronaldo, a loss meant Portugal would have no chance of making it out of the group.

-After assisting the first goal to tie the game up at 1-1, Ronaldo took matters into his own hands after Hungary regained the league at 2-1.
+After assisting the first goal to tie the game up at 1-1, Ronaldo took matters into his own hands after Hungary regained the lead at 2-1.
 Despite tying the game up at 2-2 with a clever backheel, Hungary proved to be resilient and regained the lead at 3-2.
 Ronaldo would add another goal to give him 2 goals and 1 assist which gave Portugal the crucial point they needed to advance as a third placed team and the rest is history.

 2. 2017 Champions League Quarter Final Second Leg versus Bayern Munich